-- (1) Routes A761 and A770. - (2) Routes B786, B788, B7054. - (3) Access routes to hospitals, ambulance depots, main police stations, fire stations, main bus routes and schools; - (4) Local concentrations of employment e.g. industrial estates. - (5) Steep roads not included in (1) to (4) above. - (6) Other public roads not included in (1) to (5) above. - (7) Proposed public roads. - (8) Private roads only at express instruction of the Head of Environmental & Public Protection.
+- (i) Routes A761 and A770. - (ii) Routes B786, B788, B7054. - (iii) Access routes to hospitals, ambulance depots, main police stations, fire stations, main bus routes and schools; - (iv) Local concentrations of employment e.g. industrial estates. - (v) Steep roads not included in (1) to (4) above. - (vi) Other public roads not included in (1) to (5) above. - (vii) Proposed public roads. - (viii) Private roads only at express instruction of the Head of Physical Assets.

-Fixed gritting routes are pre-planned to ensure that during "routine" winter conditions, priorities (1) to (3) plus some priority (4) to (6) will be treated.
+Fixed gritting routes are pre-planned to ensure that during "routine" winter conditions, priorities (i) to (iii) plus some priority (iv) to (vi) will be treated.
 However, under more extreme conditions (heavy snow falls or freeze/rain/freeze cycles) gritters will concentrate on the higher priority roads until attention can be safely transferred to other roads.
-The lowest categories mainly (6) and (7) will only be treated using available gritters if conditions persist and all other routes are clear.
-This will be determined by the Head of Environmental & Public Protection.
+The lowest categories mainly (vi) and (vii) will only be treated using available gritters if conditions persist and all other routes are clear.
+This will be determined by the Head of Physical Assets.
 During such conditions it is unlikely that all lower category roads (especially cul-de-sacs) will be treated within 48 hours.